Pompeii and Pigs

 How did I reach this conclusion?

 Let’s begin with the problems with the Ashmolean’s version.
 The formulae for this type of religio-magical inscription are, naturally, quite important.
 If the inscription was from a secular setting and read simply VOE M L, I’d be fully on board with their interpretation of it as an extended name, and in such ⟨M⟩ is always Marcus.
 On a votive, however, the VSLM formula is ubiquitous, and reading this as a further shortening of this initialism seems on steadier ground.
-Additionally, though the piglet is not large, and likely hollow as many such objects are, it’s still quite a bit of silver and the workmanship is quite lovely, so I’d tend to think it would be beyond the means of a freedman.
+Additionally, though the piglet is not large, the workmanship is quite lovely, so I’d think it beyond the means of a freedman.

 As for the other interpretation, the EDCS relies on the VSLM formula a bit too much.
 Latin not only contains no form of vōtum inflected or otherwise with voe in it, there’s no word of any kind with that cluster of letters, so instead they’re positing an odd abbreviation.
 Furthermore, the ⟨S⟩ for solvit is still missing.
 More compelling still is that the name of the vow-keeper would also be missing in this version, and names are clearly of major importance: the simplest defixio (curse tablet) is a Nixonesque list of the names of those being cursed, for example.
 Hercules needs to know that it is Voesius who has repaid him.

-Of course all this is my opinion and for that matter based on rather limited information.
-I do feel certain this silver figurine represents the mythic boar though.
-The beast of Erymanthus was white like Moby Dick, and silver and white are often used interchangeably in Latin.
+Of course, all this is my opinion, and for that matter, based on rather limited information.
+I feel certain this figurine represents the mythic boar, though.
 Rather than being docile, this little guy has his head raised proudly with an anthropomorphic, intelligent, and defiant gaze.
 The beast was also one of the few Hercules captured alive and King Eurystheus of Tiryns, who ordered the labors, had to beg him to take the fearsome creature away.
 As such, the Erymanthian boar was the symbol of an untameable spirit of the wilderness.